 The original inhabitants of the area that is now Massachusetts included:

-There is one federally recognized Indian tribe in Massachusetts today.
+There are two federally recognized Indian tribes in Massachusetts today.

 Here are the addresses of Massachusetts' Indian reservations:

 Other Indian tribes, bands and communities remaining in Massachusetts today include: